Primitive Methodism in the United Kingdom: Convergence begins

 In the 1820s the Primitive Methodists were showing signs of increased conformity.
 At the same time the Wesleyan Methodists were relaxing their opposition to revivalism.

 In 1820 the Conference permitted an altered form of camp meeting but gave it a different name.
 Wesleyan preachers adopted door-to-door techniques and in 1822 there were numerous open-air meetings.
 The official Wesleyan attitude was not only softening in regard to Primitive Methodist revivalist techniques.
 It was also softening in regard to the Primitive Methodist promotion of non-worldliness.
 The Methodist Magazine printed a series of articles "On the Character of the Early Methodists".
 The magazine praised their "plain dress" and "simplicity of manners".
 This represented an attempt to re-engage with the poor.
 By 1850, both Primitive and Wesleyan Methodists were finding that their differences were less significant and passionate.

 In 1864 the Primitives established Elmfield College in York.

 The Primitives were becoming more like the Wesleyan Methodists.
 The same forces that promoted schism in Wesleyan Methodism operated on Primitive Methodism.
 Their leaders became more conservative as they got older.
 They showed signs of moving away from revivalism and intending to impose greater discipline on the membership.
 They experienced some schisms in the 1820s.
 These Primitive Methodist troubles were blamed on the admission of "improper" preachers and "questionable characters".
 The sentiment of this explanation is similar to Bunting's comments that "schism from the body will be a less evil than schism in it."
 The problems in the 1820s were often related to money matters.
 A decision by the conference of 1826 to impose tighter financial discipline on the circuits led to an exodus of members and 30 itinerants.
 The movement became more geared towards consolidation through greater organisation.
 In 1821 preachers were called upon to record their activities and in 1822 a preachers' manual was published.
 Preachers now had guidelines, an element of accountability had been introduced, and the leadership had stated that the connexional accounts had priority over spreading the word.

+Methodist Union

+In 1932 the Primitive Methodist Church merged with the Wesleyan Methodist Church and the United Methodists to form the Methodist Church of Great Britain.
+The Primitive Methodist Church was represented at the merging denominations' Uniting Conference by William Younger, who had been elected President that year.